spring-guides/tut-spring-security-and-angular-js/single/README.md

 </form>
 ```

 This is a very standard login form, with 2 inputs for username and password and a button for submitting the form via [`ng-submit`](https://docs.angularjs.org/api/ng/directive/ngSubmit).
-There is also an error message, shown only if the angular `$scope` contains an `error` that evaluates to true.
-The form controls use [`ng-model`](https://docs.angularjs.org/api/ng/directive/ngModel) to pass data between the HTML and the Angular controller.
-According to the routes we defined the login form is linked with the "navigation" controller, which is so far empty.
+There is also an error message, shown only if the angular `$scope` contains an `error`.
+The form controls use [`ng-model`](https://docs.angularjs.org/api/ng/directive/ngModel) to pass data between the HTML and the Angular controller, and in this case we are using a `credentials` object to hold the username and pasword.
+According to the routes we defined the login form is linked with the "navigation" controller, which is so far empty, so let's head over to that to fill in some gaps.

 ## The Authentication Process